tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 Artefact definition creates a referencable artefact inside the tremor repository.
 It contains:

- * an id that is unique per
+ * an id that is unique per repository
  * intrinsic connector type this artefact is based on
  * generic connector config
  * specific config for the connector type